Windward Passage

 No analysis available

 Water appears to be included in the association fees.
-The MLS data shows WATER checked in 19/20 listings, which is a very strong building-level signal even though the remarks seldom mention it directly.
-The consistency across listings suggests this is a true shared feature of the building.
+The MLS data shows WATER checked in 19/20 listings, which is a very strong building-level indicator.
+The public remarks do not provide contrary evidence, so this should be retained.

 No analysis available